The Grey Lady

 Littlecote House has been investigated by numerous paranormal teams, including a notable 2007 investigation by Paranormal Site Investigators (PSI) from Swindon, who reported extensive supernatural activity.
 The house has been featured in various paranormal documentaries and books about Britain's most haunted locations.
 Warner Hotels has embraced the property's reputation and occasionally offers ghost tours to guests.
 The building's status as the third most haunted in England has made it a regular destination for serious paranormal researchers and ghost hunting groups.

-📅 Sample dates:2025-06-06 to 2025-06-08 • 2 adults
+📅 Sample dates:2025-08-08 to 2025-08-10 • 2 adults

 Dates and guest count can be changed on booking sites

 💰 Affiliate Disclosure: We earn a commission from some bookings at no extra cost to you.
-Learn more
+Read our affiliate disclosure

-Paranormal Tip: Book rooms the most haunted bedroom (location of séances and intense activity) is the epicenter of paranormal activity. the jerusalem staircase where the phantom black dog appears is highly active. the long gallery for the best chance of supernatural encounters!
+Paranormal Tip: Book rooms near the most haunted bedroom (location of séances and intense activity) is the epicenter of paranormal activity. the jerusalem staircase where the phantom black dog appears is highly active. the long gallery for the best chance of supernatural encounters!

 Address:

-B4192, Hungerford, Berkshire RG17 0SU
+B4192, Hungerford, Wiltshire RG17 0SU

 Phone: +44 1488 682509